SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="purpose-of-grace" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 9.</a><br><span style="font-style:italic;font-weight:bold;">Of God’s Purpose of Grace</span>

-Of God's Purpose of Grace We believe that Election is the eternal purpose of God, according to which he graciously regenerates, sanctifies, and saves sinners<sup style="font-weight:bold;">46</sup>; that being perfectly consistent with the free agency of man, it comprehends all the means in connection with the end<sup style="font-weight:bold;">47</sup>; that it is a most glorious display of God's sovereign goodness, being infinitely free, wise, holy, and unchangeable<sup style="font-weight:bold;">48</sup>; that it utterly excludes boasting, and promotes humility, love, prayer, praise, trust in God, and active imitation of his free mercy<sup style="font-weight:bold;">49</sup>; that it encourages the use of means in the highest degree<sup style="font-weight:bold;">50</sup>; that it may be ascertained by its effects in all who truly believe the gospel<sup style="font-weight:bold;">51</sup>; that it is the foundation of Christian assurance<sup style="font-weight:bold;">52</sup>; and that to ascertain it with regard to ourselves demands and deserves the utmost diligence<sup style="font-weight:bold;">53</sup>.
+Of God's Purpose of Grace We believe that Election is the eternal purpose of God, according to which he graciously regenerates, sanctifies, and saves sinners;<sup style="font-weight:bold;">46</sup> that being perfectly consistent with the free agency of man, it comprehends all the means in connection with the end;<sup style="font-weight:bold;">47</sup> that it is a most glorious display of God's sovereign goodness, being infinitely free, wise, holy, and unchangeable;<sup style="font-weight:bold;">48</sup> that it utterly excludes boasting, and promotes humility, love, prayer, praise, trust in God, and active imitation of his free mercy;<sup style="font-weight:bold;">49</sup> that it encourages the use of means in the highest degree;<sup style="font-weight:bold;">50</sup> that it may be ascertained by its effects in all who truly believe the gospel;<sup style="font-weight:bold;">51</sup> that it is the foundation of Christian assurance;<sup style="font-weight:bold;">52</sup> and that to ascertain it with regard to ourselves demands and deserves the utmost diligence.<sup style="font-weight:bold;">53</sup>

 <ol start="46">
     <li id="46">2 Tim.
 1:8-9; Eph.
 1:3-14; 1 Pet.
 1:1-2; Rom.
 11:5-6; John 15:15; 1 John 4:19; Hos.
 12:9</li>